 Is the ideal candidate more of a cultural fit or skillset-based?

-Every employer would like to get both of these valuable aspects in one employee.
-And, of course, there are many hard-working people out there who cover both skills and culture fit.
+Every employer would like to get both of these valuable aspects in one member.
+And, of course, there are many hard-working tech experts out there who cover both the skills and the culture fit.
 If push comes to shove, however, and we need to choose which one is better (learned skills or natural adaptability), this is not so simple.

-A skillset and a culture fit are the most welcome and valuable assets that an employer can notice in an employee.
-Think of it this way—you need to hire someone and want to ensure they will be a part of a team, but what if that employee has relatively subpar or just average-to-good skills?
-On the other hand, it must also be tough to consider the option of a not-so-ideal cultural fit but a stellar and flawless skillset.
+A skill set and a culture fit are the most welcome and valuable assets that a CEO or hiring manager can notice in a potential team member.
+Think of it this way – you need to engage someone and want to ensure they will be a part of your team, but what if that candidate has relatively subpar or just average skills?
+On the other hand, it must also be tough to consider the option of a not-so-ideal cultural fit but a stellar and flawless skill set.

-We need to clarify that every employee with their role is an investment and a valuable contribution to a team/company.
-Of course, both approaches bring pros and cons that you should apply to your business as they resonate best for your organization.
+We need to clarify that every team member with their role is an investment and a valuable contribution to a team/company.
+Of course, both approaches bring pros and cons that you should apply to your business as they resonate best for you.

-Hiring managers ought to know who they hire, and some of you who do know usually prefer candidates who will fit in well or who have rich expertise and a strong skill set.
+Hiring managers ought to know who they choose for a specific role, and some usually prefer candidates who will fit in nicely, or who have rich expertise and a strong skill set.
 Ideally, the perfect candidate would come with both at once.
 However, one trait will always be more dominant, so it’s helpful to weigh the two options according to your business.

 Hiring a skillset

-You can focus on the skillset if that’s what you need to facilitate growth, but try not to get nitpicky about technical evaluation, i.e., just that aspect alone.
-An excellent skillset is a great asset, but can you determine what sort of employee that person would be solely by looking at the resume and nothing else?
+You can focus on the skill set if that’s what you need to facilitate growth, but try not to get nitpicky about technical evaluation, i.e., just that aspect alone.
+An excellent skill set is a great asset, but can you determine what sort of team member that person would be solely by looking at the resume and nothing else?

-This is a whole new story when you look to hire an excellent cultural fit with a good or satisfactory skillset.
-If you are incredibly proud of the company culture you have nourished for quite some time, it’s understandable that you’ll want to hire a professional who is the perfect cultural fit.
+This is a whole new story when you look to include an excellent cultural fit with a good or satisfactory skill set.
+If you are incredibly proud of the company culture you have nourished for quite some time, it’s understandable that you’ll want to engage a professional who is the perfect cultural fit.
 They would get along with others in the company well, communicate nicely, and add to the excellent cohesion of a team and strive to complete a mutual long-term company goal.

 Comparison and verdict

 When push comes to shove, try to weigh the options with simple, practical examples.
-Imagine you want to hire a developer, engineer, or programmer with a proven skill set and an “intimidating” portfolio.
-Now, if you won’t frequently communicate with the developer and leave it all to their solitary, in-depth work, then hiring for a stellar skillset is the obvious choice.
+Imagine you want to go for a new team member for the role of developer, engineer, or programmer with a proven skill set and an “intimidating” portfolio.
+Now, if you won’t frequently communicate with the developer and leave it all to their solitary, in-depth work, then going for a stellar skill set foremost is the obvious choice.

-From such examples, you get the entire point of weighing these in—it is crucial to know what role you need to hire for, and based on that, to go for one choice.
+From such examples, you get the entire point of weighing these in – it is crucial to know what role you need to go for before anything else, and based on that, to go for one choice only.
 Still, if we need to make a verdict and choose one of the two, then we have the answer for that as well.

 The takeaway

-Both hiring for a good culture fit and greatly honed skillset are essential and even better when found both at once in a single candidate.
-And yes, that is possible, but this trait tandem is more often seen with those that represent more of a cultural fit above all else.
+Both good culture fit and greatly honed skill set are essential, and even better when found both at once in a single candidate.
+And yes, that is possible, but this trait, as a tandem in one, is more often seen with those that represent more of a cultural fit above all else.

 A cultural fit will always get along well with everyone, leave some room for self-improvement, and they will grow with your company.
 In a way, it’s similar to a mutual, two-way partnership.

-You should remember that hiring a cultural fit with skills that could be improved will bring you way more benefits than hiring someone with a skillset that won’t fit in with the company culture (they will probably need to work just as much on their skills and try to fit in later on).
+You should remember that hiring a cultural fit with skills that could be improved will bring you way more benefits than choosing someone with a skill set that won’t fit in with the company culture (they will probably need to work just as much on their skills and try to fit in later on).

-If you have two candidates with similar skills but who differ majorly regarding the cultural fit part, the job seeker who is the better cultural fit will be more prominent and likely chosen for the job.
-Remember this simple tip next time when you evaluate the perfect candidate for the job that you offer.
+If you have two candidates with similar skills but who differ majorly regarding the cultural fit part, the job seeker who is the better cultural fit will be more prominent and likely chosen for the specific role at hand.
+Remember this simple tip next time when you evaluate the experienced candidate for the job that you offer.

 Find your next developer within days, not months